kimochg/100-days-of-code/log.md

 **Today's Progress**: User login/logout/register Complete

 **Thoughts**:
-Code can be written in both Facotry and Controller, there is maybe philosophy to do the choice.
-MVVM### Day 3: Januray 6, 2017

-**Today's Progress**: Sign in support functional implement

-**Thoughts**:
 Angular directive is of great importance in developing app, the Sign in form need to be more designed

 **Link(s) to work**: